lanceman2/quickstream.doc/README.md

-# faststream.doc
+# quickstream.doc
-documentation and other files for the faststream software project
+documentation and other files for the quickstream software project

 ## Usage
 This repo contains generated files, and so as such, should not be used as a